Welcome

 The Jim Patchell Synthesizer D.I.Y.
 Web Page

-started building the circuits that John Simonton (Paia) published in
+circuits that John Simonton (Paia) published in radio

 Soon, I changed over to using the 6504 micro processor.

-now I have to admit (I love my Nord Modular), and also, because no body
+I have to admit (I love my Nord Modular), and also, because no

-has all changed now.
-Interest in analog synths is back up,
+yourself.
+That has all changed now.
+Interest in analog synths is

 Things are a lot different now than they were.
 It seems that finding the custom chips from CEM and SSM is very difficult.
 And besides, I don't like to design circuits that use parts that may become unobtainium.
 It costs a lot of money to make a PCB, I don't want to have to throw them away because I can't get parts.